Islamic Center of Murfreesboro v. Rutherford County

-So the Becket Fund filed for an emergency order allowing the congregation to use its mosque.
+So Becket filed for an emergency order allowing the congregation to use its mosque.
 We argued that subjecting the mosque to a higher legal standard than a Christian church violates the Free Exercise and Equal Protection Clauses of the Constitution.

 On July 18, 2012, Chief Judge Todd Campbell of the Nashville federal district court ruled that Rutherford County, Tennessee, must allow the Islamic Center of Murfreesboro to complete the inspection process so it can use its mosque building in time for the religious holiday of Ramadan.
 Finally, on August 10, 2012, members of the Islamic Center used their newly built mosque for prayer services for the first time.
-And on June 2, 2014, the Supreme Court rejected the mosque opponents’ final appeal, preserving the Becket Fund’s victory and ensuring that the Islamic Center of Murfreesboro is free to continue meeting at its newly built mosque.
+And on June 2, 2014, the Supreme Court rejected the mosque opponents’ final appeal, preserving Becket’s victory and ensuring that the Islamic Center of Murfreesboro is free to continue meeting at its newly built mosque.

 No religion is an island.
 When the rights of one faith are abridged, the rights of all faiths are threatened.